ganton000/ganton000/README.md

 ### Hi there 👋

 My name is George Anton.
-I graduated from CUNY-City College with a MS in Mathematics.
+I've graduated from CUNY-City College with a M.S. in Mathematics.
 I am a Software Engineer at [Cognizant](https://www.cognizant.com/us/en) and reside in New York City.
 My interests lie in automation, NLP, data engineering and full-stack web/mobile app development.
-I enjoy learning frameworks like React, React Native and working in Python/JS languages as well as reading on System Design/Architecture.
+I currently spend a lot of time working on DevOps related projects on the Cloud, mainly using AWS services.
+On my free time, I enjoy reading up on Networking concepts as well as System Design/Architecture.
 I also love doing puzzles on [HackerRank](https://www.hackerrank.com/ganton000) and playing [Chess](https://www.chess.com/member/anton-d4e4)!

-- 🌱 I’m currently learning NextJS, React Native & Web/Mobile Design.
+- 🌱 I’m currently learning Networking Concepts.
-- 📚 Goals for 2022: Complete AWS Solutions Architect Certification
+- 📚 Goals for Summer 2023: Complete AWS Solutions Architect Certification and learn a low level language.

 Feel free to connect and reach out to me on [LinkedIn](https://www.linkedin.com/in/ganton000/)